Alfred Morris (American football): Dallas Cowboys (second stint)

-On July 29, 2019, Morris signed with the Dallas Cowboys to ensure experienced veteran depth at the running back position, amid the holdout from Ezekiel Elliott.
-After Elliott received a contract extension, the Cowboys released Morris on September 7, 2019.
+On July 29, 2019, Morris signed with the Cowboys to ensure experienced veteran depth at the running back position, amid the holdout from Ezekiel Elliott.
+After Elliott received a contract extension, the Cowboys released Morris on September 7.

 Arizona Cardinals

 On October 22, 2019, Morris signed with the Arizona Cardinals.
-He was released on November 1.
+He was released 10 days later.

 New York Giants

 On September 29, 2020, the New York Giants signed Morris to their practice squad, to provide depth after Saquon Barkley was lost for the season with a torn ACL in his right knee.
-He reunited with offensive coordinator Jason Garrett, who was his head coach with the Cowboys.
+Morris reunited with offensive coordinator Jason Garrett, who was his head coach with the Cowboys.

 Morris was elevated to the active roster on November 2, 2020, for the team's Week 8 game against the Tampa Bay Buccaneers.
-He was reverted to the practice squad following the game and was elevated again on November 7 for the week 9 game against the Washington Football Team.
-He reverted to the practice squad again following the game, and he was promoted to the active roster on November 13, 2020.
+He was reverted to the practice squad following the game and was elevated again on November 7 for the Week 9 game against the Washington Football Team.
+Morris reverted to the practice squad again following the game, and he was promoted to the active roster on November 13.

 Morris spent most of the season with Dion Lewis as backups to Wayne Gallman.
-He finished the season playing in nine games, rushing 55 times for 238 yards and one rushing touchdown along with three receptions for 19 yards and another receiving touchdown.
-He re-signed with the Giants on August 2, 2021.
+He finished the season playing in nine games, rushing 55 times for 238 yards and a touchdown along with three receptions for 19 yards and a touchdown.

+Morris re-signed with the Giants on August 2, 2021.
 He was released on August 16, 2021.